xaviershay/bird-gallery/PLAN.md

 - Encapsulate the map initialization script
 - Make map configuration (like mapbox token) more explicit
 - Consider server-side vs client-side rendering approach

+**Completed**: Successfully extracted map initialization into a reusable component:
+- Created `view/components/map.tsx` with `MapView` component:
+  - Props: `dataUrl` (GeoJSON data source URL), `urlBuilder` (function string for building location URLs), optional `height`
+  - Encapsulates the map div, script loading, and initialization
+  - Well-documented with JSDoc comments explaining parameters and usage
+  - Handles both the map container and script injection in one component
+- Updated `FirstsView` to use `MapView`:
+  - Removed duplicate script tags and inline JavaScript
+  - Reduced from 5 lines of map code to 3 lines with clear props
+  - Map configuration is now explicit and declarative
+- Updated `SpeciesView` to use `MapView`:
+  - Removed duplicate script tags and inline JavaScript
+  - Reduced from 5 lines of map code to 3 lines with clear props
+  - Consistent API with FirstsView
+- Benefits:
+  - **Eliminated duplication**: Map initialization logic now exists in one place
+  - **Improved maintainability**: Changes to map setup only need to be made once
+  - **Better readability**: Views are cleaner and more declarative
+  - **Type safety**: Props are properly typed with TypeScript
+  - **Documentation**: JSDoc comments explain the component's purpose and usage
+- All 97 tests continue to pass
+- Map configuration (Mapbox token) remains in `/js/map.js` for now (accessible globally)

 ### 13. Improve Helper Function Organization
 **Problem**: Helper functions inconsistently return React nodes vs strings.
 Some are in `.tsx` files, some in `.ts` files.